Create Or Revise A Trust To Secure Your Legacy

 - A charitable remainder trust: This is a tax-exempt trust designating assets to a named charitable cause, to be paid after other beneficiaries (such as a spouse and/or children) have received their designated share for a period of time.

 - A special needs trust: This type of trust is typically created for the benefit of disabled adult children or siblings.
 Another name for it is a supplemental needs trust.
-A trust of this type may allow the designed disabled person to continue to receive government-provided benefits (such as Medicaid) while also using assets from the trust for “extras.”
+A trust of this type may allow the disabled person to continue to receive government-provided benefits (such as Medicaid) while also using assets from the trust for “extras.”

 The most expedient and satisfactory way to understand, select, and create one or more trusts is through a thoughtful conversation with a knowledgeable estate planning lawyer.
 At Bogutz & Gordon, PC, we listen first and then offer customized counsel.
 Our goal is never to oversell legal services but rather to meet clients’ needs.